 Students in laboratory studying samples.
 Photo.

-In addition to lectures, the teaching consists of group studies and project work.
-For the practical component, you will work in small groups (<4 students) with projects that will run in parallel with the theoretical part of the course.
-These projects will be close to ongoing research projects conducted within the department, and will utilize the same latest cutting-edge methods and approaches as the ones used in the daily research.
-Each phase of the project work, from design to analysis, will be accompanied by supportive tutorials and workshops.
+The teaching consists of lectures, group work, and projects.
+You will work in small groups on practical projects that run parallel to the theoretical part of the course.
+The projects are closely linked to ongoing research projects within the department and use the latest methods and techniques.
+Each step of the project work, from design to analysis, is supported by supervision and workshops.

 Spring period 1